Ted Eu

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a single-parameter retrieval tool with no output schema, description covers behavior, scoping, and relationship to siblings.
-Complete.
+For a simple tool with one optional parameter and no output schema, the description is complete: it explains the tool's role, usage, scoping, and relationship to siblings.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.